In a derivation proceeding, what happens once the petitioner provides prima facie evidence supporting their claims?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

 In a derivation proceeding, once the petitioner provides prima facie evidence supporting their claims, the burden shifts to the respondent to disprove the claim.
-This means that the respondent must present sufficient evidence or arguments to counter the evidence provided by the petitioner.
+This process is integral to the legal and procedural framework of derivation proceedings, which aim to determine if one party has improperly derived an invention from another.

 Subscribe